ncase/nothing-to-hide/code/refactor/game/README.md

 scripts
 	core - for
-	level - the default gameobjects, gamelogic, and wallobjects
+	level - the default realobjects, gamelogic, and wallobjects

 levels - custom levels go here